cytoscape/cytoscape-manual/docs/CyBrowser.md

 web pages and provides a level of integration with Cytoscape that is more difficult to provide in all of the various browsers provided by all of the platforms Cytoscape runs on.
 In particular, **Cytoscape Web Browser** supports special links that are actually just Cytoscape commands.
-For javascript implementers, **Cytoscape Web Browser** also provides "hooks" to listen to node and edge selection in Cytoscape.
+For javascript implementers, **Cytoscape Web Browser** also provides hooks to listen to node and edge selection in Cytoscape.